Diego Coppola: Brighton & Hove Albion

 On 17 June 2025, Coppola signed for Premier League club Brighton & Hove Albion for a reported fee of £9.4m, signing a five-year deal.
 He made his debut on 27 August, starting and earning an assist in Brighton's 6–0 away win over Oxford United in the EFL Cup.
 Four days later, he made his first Premier League appearance, coming on as a 95th minute substitute for Yankuba Minteh in a 2–1 comeback win against Manchester City.

+Paris FC

+On 29 January 2026, Coppola was loaned out to Ligue 1 side Paris FC until the end of the season.
+Later that year, on 16 July, Paris FC made the transfer permanent and signed a five-season contract with Coppola.

 International career

 Coppola was born in Italy to an Italian father and Dutch mother.
 He has represented Italy at various youth international levels, having played for the under-18, under-19 and under-20 national teams.
 In May and December 2022, Coppola was involved in training camps led by the Italian senior national team's manager, Roberto Mancini, and aimed to the most promising national talents.

 Coppola received his first call-up to the senior Italy national team on 26 May 2025.
 He debuted on 6 June against Norway, starting and playing the full match, with Italy losing 3–0.